- What is candidate screening?

 A volume hiring process (or high-volume recruitment) refers to a selection process that receives large numbers of applications and/or has many roles to fill.
 It can range from hundreds to thousands of applications for a similar or lower number of roles.
 Examples of volume hiring roles may include any entry-level workers, contact center workers, retail associates, or production roles.

-Where there are many applications for roles, organizations set up their volume hiring processes in multiple stages.
+Where there are many applications for roles, organizations set up their volume volume hiring processes in multiple stages.
 These stages are also known as ‘hurdles’, and they are meant to sift out unsuitable applicants and progress candidates who show the best fit to the role’s needs and requirements.
 When you’re processing many more candidates than you have roles to fill, efficiency and seamless process design are what determine success.

 How do organizations do candidate screening?

-Screening usually includes several stages for candidates to complete, which help organizations to find the best person for the job.
+Candidate screening usually includes several stages for candidates to complete, which help organizations to find the best person for the job.

 There are many ways to narrow the pool of candidates, and organizations can use a variety of methods or tools, such as: